kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 For example, when a user using a web browser navigates to a new HTML document, the request for that HTML is given the `document` urgency.
-When that HTML document uses a custom font, HTTP request for that custom font SHOULD also be given the `document` urgency, as the usability of the HTML document partially depends on the availability of the font, even though the font does not block the use of the document as a whole.
+When that HTML document uses a custom font, HTTP request for that custom font SHOULD also be given the `document` urgency, because it is generally assumed that the usability of the HTML document partially depends on the availability of the font, even though the font does not block the use of the document as a whole.

 ### non-blocking